Youkilis blast lifts White Sox past Blue Jays

-(Reuters) - Kevin Youkilis slammed a two-run homer and Gavin Floyd tossed seven sublime shutout innings as the Chicago White Sox downed the Toronto Blue Jays 2-0 on Saturday to extend their winning streak to five games.
+(Reuters) - Kevin Youkilis slammed a two-run homer and Gavin Floyd tossed seven-and-two-thirds of shutout innings as the Chicago White Sox downed the Toronto Blue Jays 2-0 on Saturday to extend their winning streak to five games.

-”You can be popular one week and you can ... bomb the next.

-“This game is crazy, and you’ve just got to keep grinding it out.
-You can’t get too high and you can’t get too low.”

-Floyd (7-8) dazzled in his seven-and-two-thirds innings on the hill, limiting Toronto to just four hits while striking out three and issuing a pair of walks to notch his first win in six starts against the Blue Jays.
+Floyd (7-8) dazzled on the hill limiting Toronto to just four hits while striking out three and issuing a pair of walks to notch his first win in six starts against the Blue Jays.

 Matt Thornton came on to record the final four outs to get his second save of the season and to seal the victory for the American League Central division leaders.